MDT Installation - Importing Windows and Apps (Part 5)

 Make the 'Deployment Workbench' open and browse to 'Operating System'.

 I'm a little OCD preferring folders and structures to manage the content.
 Create a 'Windows 10' folder by right clicking and 'New Folder'.
 This folder will be used for any Windows 10 OEM imports, but not for any custom captures, they will get their own folder.

 Right click on the new 'Windows 10' folder and click 'Import Operating System'.

 The Windows .iso mounted under F:\, likely a different drive on your systems.

 Wait while the files are imported into MDT.

 The number of versions available will depend on the media, don't worry if only 1 version is list after the import.

 That's all that's required to import OEM media in to MDT.

-The importing of an application follows a similar wizard driven process, however the unattended switches for differing applications can be different.
+The importing of an application follows a similar wizard-driven process, however, the unattended switches for differing applications can be different.
 Msi files tend to be broadly standardised.
-Even so, there can be additional switches so its always worth reviewing documentation first.
-Any problems then try installing the application from the command line and monitoring the event logs for success or failure events.
+Even so, there can be additional switches it's always worth reviewing documentation first.
+Any problems, try installing the application from the command line and monitoring the event logs for success or failure events.